Dynamical Primal-Dual Accelerated Method with Applications to Network Optimization: Introduction

 \section{Introduction}

-Many large-scale problems in control and optimization (including optimal consensus of multi-agents \cite{SJ:2012}, network flow \cite{ZYHX:SICON:2018}, energy dispatch of power grids \cite{YHL:Automatica:2016}, etc.) can be formulated as distributed optimization problems that studied in \cite{NOP:2010,WE:2011}.
-In distributed optimization, information is allocated to multiple agents with no central agent, and certain equality constraints such as consensus constraints \cite{GC:2014}, resource allocation constraints \cite{YHL:Automatica:2016}, and monotropic constraints \cite{ZYHX:SICON:2018} should be satisfied.
-Distributed optimization problems are often solved by the first-order methods, whose implementation is simpler than that of higher order algorithms.
-The discrete-time distributed algorithms such as distributed subgradient methods \cite{NOP:2010}, distributed Nesterov gradient \cite{jakovetic2014fast}, distributed gradient tracking \cite{pu2018push} and distributed primal-dual methods \cite{yi2015distributed,lei2016primal} have been extensively studied.
-Recently, the study of the continuous-time distributed optimization algorithms has also drawn much attention from researchers, see e.g., \cite{ZYH:2017,GC:2014,YHX:SCL:2014}.
+Many large-scale problems in control and optimization (including optimal consensus of multi-agents \cite{SJ:2012}, network flow \cite{ZYHX:SIAM:2018}, energy dispatch of power grids \cite{YHL:Automatica:2016}, etc.) can be formulated as distributed optimization problems that studied in \cite{NOP:2010,WE:2011}.
+In distributed optimization, information is allocated to multiple agents with no central agent, and certain equality constraints such as consensus constraints \cite{GC:2014}, resource allocation constraints \cite{YHL:Automatica:2016}, and monotropic constraints \cite{ZYHX:SIAM:2018} should be satisfied.
+Distributed optimization problems are often solved by first-order methods, whose implementation is simpler than that of higher-order algorithms.
+The discrete-time distributed algorithms such as distributed subgradient methods \cite{NOP:2010}, distributed Nesterov's gradient methods \cite{JXM:tac:2014}, distributed gradient tracking methods \cite{pu2018push}, and distributed primal-dual methods \cite{YHL:SCL:2015,lei2016primal} have been extensively studied, of which the convergence analysis is specific to that designed algorithm while not within a unified framework.
+Recently, the study of the continuous-time distributed optimization algorithms have also drawn much attention from researchers, see e.g., \cite{ZYH:2017,GC:2014,YHX:SCL:2014}.